 Where to Stay in Sapa – Mid-Range Hotels in Sapa

 Most of Sapa’s hotels are mid-range and budget due to the town mainly attracting hikers and backpackers until recent years.
-The mid-range properties are where to stay in Sapa if you want a little comfort, the convenience of a central location, good value, and good views.
+These mid-range properties are where to stay in Sapa if you want a little comfort, the convenience of a central location, good value, and good views.

 Sapa Elegance Hotel

 Centrally located, just a few minutes walk up the hill from Sapa’s main square and church, the 3-star Sapa Elegance Hotel is situated halfway up the road to the Victoria hotel and is a fine mid-range choice.
 Typical of the Alpine chalet style that’s popular in Sapa, the hotel makes use of the local stone and has small balcony with flower-filled window boxes.
 The renovated rooms won’t win any design awards but they are spacious, clean and comfortable.
 Book a room with balcony on the highest floor.
 There’s also a public terrace with tables and chairs, which is a lovely spot to read a book on a sunny day.
 Breakfast in the snug room on the ground floor is very good.

 Book Sapa Elegance Hotel online with our booking partner Booking.com.